Caffeine Allergy: Symptoms, Causes and Treatments

 It's not just coffee and energy drinks that contain caffeine.
 It's also present in tea, chocolate, some types of soda, and certain over-the-counter (OTC) and prescription medications.
 Reading labels is crucial to ensure you're not unintentionally consuming caffeine.

-Additionally, consider seeking medical advice for managing your caffeine allergy.
+Additionally, consider seeking medical advice to manage your caffeine allergy.
 An allergist or immunologist can provide guidance and potentially recommend treatments such as sublingual immunotherapy.
 Regular check-ups can also help monitor your sensitivity and adjust your management strategy as needed.

 When Should You See a Doctor About a Caffeine Allergy?